differentpla-net/differentpla-net.github.io/_drafts/2021-12-16-zz-k3s-docker-registry-whats-in-a-name.md

 ```

 This is because k8s (presumably `kubelet`) wants to use HTTPS when talking to the docker registry.
 This means
-we need to either persuade it to use HTTP, like we did with the normal Docker engine, or we need to set up HTTPS.
+we need to either [persuade it to use HTTP]({% post_url 2021-12-10-k3s-docker-registry %}#configuring-docker-to-use-an-insecure-registry), or we need to set up HTTPS.

 For HTTPS, we need to generate a certificate, which needs to contain the server name.
-This is where we run into a problem: We're using ClusterIP networking, and the server name (which is an IP address) changes every time the pod is redeployed.
+This is where we run into a problem: We're using ClusterIP networking, and the server name (which is an IP address) changes **it doesn't** every time the pod is redeployed.
 Our image tags also refer to the registry name, and I'm not happy about that either.

 From inside our containers, our service has a consistent name: `docker-registry.docker-registry.svc.cluster.local`, but that name doesn't mean anything outside a container.
 I wonder whether the container creator can deal with it?
 Let's try something: